 Symptoms of Spinal Osteoarthritis

-- When the facet joints of your spinal column are swollen, no doubt you feel pain in your back.
-But this pain is aggravated when you exert light pressure to the affected region of back or near to it.
-It is called as tenderness.
+- If the facet joints of your spinal column are swollen, back pain may be aggravated when you exert light pressure to the affected region of back or near to it.

 - Loss of Flexibility.
-It is obvious that when the joints of your vertebral column are swollen and painful, the range of your motion is always affected because the joints play the key role in the movement of your body.
+When the joints of your vertebral column are swollen and painful, the range of your motion is always affected because the joints play the key role in the movement of your body.

 - Grating Sensation.
 When your joints of the spinal column are inflamed and you use these joints, you may hear crackling or popping sounds and sometimes you may feel a grating sensation when you make use of these joints.

 - Bone Spurs.
 These are the shelf like projections of bone which are felt like hard lumps and bumps.
 They might form around the affected joint due to degenerative processes.